in3rsha/bitcoin-utxo-dump/README.md

 After that, if you have [Go](https://golang.org/) installed you can do:

 ```
-go get github.com/in3rsha/bitcoin-utxo-dump
+go get github.com/ABMatrix/bitcoin-utxo
 ```

-This will create a binary called `bitcoin-utxo-dump`, which you can call from the command line:
+This will create a binary called `bitcoin-utxo`, which you can call from the command line:

 ```
+$ export MONGO_URI='mongodb://user:password@<ip>:<port>/?authSource=admin&authMechanism=SCRAM-SHA-1[&ssl=true]'
-$ bitcoin-utxo-dump
+$ export MONGO_UTXO_DB_NAME=<db_name>
+$ bitcoin-utxo --db /path/to/chainstate/ --testnet > /root/bioin-utxo-testnet.log 2>&1 &
 ```
+`[&ssl=true]` is optional depending on how you connect to your mongodb.

-This will start dumping all of the UTXO database to a file called `utxodump.csv`.
+This will start dumping all the UTXO from the testnet to mongodb.
+After that, you will see utxos residing in either `utxo-testnet` or `utxo-mainnet` depending on which network you specified.

 **NOTE:** This program reads the chainstate LevelDB database created by `bitcoind`, so you will need to download and sync `bitcoind` for this script to work.
 In other words, this script reads your own local copy of the blockchain.